intel/rohd/doc/tutorials/chapter_4/00_basic_generation.md

 The N-bit adder is a common component in many digital systems, and is used to perform arithmetic operations on binary numbers.
 It consists of N full-adders connected in series, with the carry-out from each full-adder feeding into the carry-in of the next.

 N-Bit adder is designed by connecting full adders in series.
-The figure below shows 4-bit adder.
+The figure above shows 4-bit adder.
 The `a` and `b` is the input binary, `c` is the carry, and `s` is the sum.
+Let look at example at below:

 ![ripple carry adder example](./assets/ripple-carry-adder-eg.png)